Sync Therapy

 • Water Softeners: Effective for low concentrations of ferrous iron (less than 3 ppm).
 They work through ion exchange, replacing iron with sodium.

 • Iron Filters: Necessary for higher concentrations of iron.
 These filters often use oxidation to convert ferrous iron to ferric iron, which can then be filtered out.
+You can choose a whole house iron filter for your well too.
+We have water filters that remove Iron in our store.

 • Chemical Oxidation: Involves adding chemicals like chlorine to oxidize iron, followed by filtration.